mathsaey/skitter/manual/installation.md

 ```
 $ mix archive.install hex skitter_new
 ```

+This fetches the `skitter_new` project from hex, Elixir's package repository, and adds it to your local `mix` installation.

 Once the task is installed, you can run `mix help skitter.new` to see if everything is installed correctly.
 It should produce text detailing how to use